The purpose of this exercise is to install and configure the software tools required for the

 To build and test your apps for the Android platform, you need either an Android phone or a software emulator.
 For consistency, we are planning to use an emulator by default, but if you want to use your Adroid device that is fine.
 You will just need to follow the appropriate instructions.

-The emulator can be installed using one of the following commands:
+The emulator can be installed using the following command:

 sdkmanager --install emulator